Automate Dimensioning in Revit

 Views: Specify that this should apply to all Floor Plan views (or a selection of views, like “Level 1 Floor Plan”, “Level 2 Floor Plan”, etc., or even all views of a certain type automatically).

-(Optional) Use AI Prompt for Complex Rules: If the visual setup doesn’t cover a nuance you need, you could use ArchiLabs’ AI chat feature at this stage.
+(Optional) Use AI Prompt for Complex Rules: If the configuration doesn’t cover a nuance you need, you could use ArchiLabs Studio Mode’ AI chat feature at this stage.
 For example, you might type: “Also, dimension overall building width on each plan.”
 The AI can interpret this and add to the routine (such as placing an overall dimension string that captures the furthest extents of the building).
-This natural language addition is unique to AI-driven tools.
-It can handle instructions that might be tedious to set up manually, by essentially writing the mini-script behind the scenes for you (EvolveLab Glyph Alternatives: Redo Your Revit Automations).
+This natural language addition is unique to AI-native platforms like ArchiLabs Studio Mode (EvolveLab Glyph Alternatives: Redo Your Revit Automations).

 Real-World Benefits of Automated Dimensioning in BIM Workflows